coral2742/coral2742/README.md

 ## About me:

   - 💻 I'm a **Software Engineer**
-  - ⚛️ I’m worked at **CERN** as a Software and Data Engineering for the ATLAS Experiment
+  - ⚛️ I worked at **CERN** as a Software and Data Engineering for the ATLAS Experiment
   - 🎯 I've experience with **Data Engineering**, **Web development**, **Arduino**, **IoT**, **Augmented Reality and Virtual Reality**
   - 🎨 My favourite hobby is **drawing**.
 You can see some of my art at [Cori Drawing](https://coridrawing.onrender.com/)